bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

 There are three ways to store and retrieve resource files (like images):

 Page specific
 : We can save them in the folder of a page bundle and access them with a short relative path.
-We then need to register the resources in the front matter and add additional meta-data.
+We then need to register the resources in the front-matter and add additional meta-data.
 This Hugo feature has one big advantage: Every content structure is self-sufficient and may be re-used in other sites simply by cloning its folder.

 Site specific
 : We can save them in the {$assets} folder and can use them for every page of our project.
 The [favorite icon](/doc/site/favicon) is an example for this theme.